Air2air/northworks/public/content/c-cerny.md

 - she was
 - San Francisco Opera
 - San Francisco Symphony
 title: Cheryl North Interviews Keith Cerny, newly named Director of the Dallas Opera
-type: article
+type: interview
 ---

-### **Cheryl North Interviews Keith Cerny, newly named Director of the Dallas Opera**

-*Classical Music Column for the April 30, Preview Section, Bay Area News Group*

-By Cheryl North

  Opera lovers living in the
 "Lone Star" state of Texas ought to be thanking all their lucky stars these days for the super nova energy shining on them from the San Francisco Bay Area.